cannlytics/cannlytics-website/README.md

 docker push gcr.io/cannlytics/cannlytics-website
 ```

-## 📚 Publishing
+## 📚 Publishing <a name="publishing"></a>

 See [the publishing guide](https://cannlytics.com/publishing) for complete instructions on how to publish the Cannlytics Engine for use.
 Publishing is done with one command:

 ```shell
 npm run publish